Terms of Reference

-- Deaf NZSL users should collectively lead the promotion and maintenance of NZSL.
+- recognises that Deaf NZSL users will lead the maintenance and promotion of NZSL

-- operate according to the principle of transparency which includes open communication, roles and responsibilities, selection of members, and areas of work.
+- will operate according to the principle of transparency, including through open communication, roles, responsibilities and areas of work.

-- promote and maintain the use of NZSL by ensuring the development and preservation and acquisition of the language
+- maintain and promote the use of NZSL by ensuring the development and preservation and acquisition of the language

-- ensure the rights of Deaf people and NZSL users to use NZSL as outlined in the NZSL Act 2006 and United Nations Convention on the Rights of Persons with Disabilities and other national and relevant international legislation
+- help ensure the rights of D/deaf people and NZSL users to use NZSL as outlined in the NZSL Act 2006 and United Nations Convention on the Rights of Persons with Disabilities and other relevant national and international legislation

 - provide expert advice to government and the community on NZSL.

-- lead the promotion and maintenance of NZSL
+- lead the maintenance and promotion of NZSL

-- be responsible for oversight of the NZSL Fund, and make recommendations on the allocation of funds from it to promote and maintain NZSL
+- be responsible for oversight of the NZSL Fund, and make recommendations on the allocation of funds from it to maintain and promote NZSL

-- provide a national role and focal point of reference and support for NZSL
+- provide a national role and focal point of reference for government and support for NZSL

 - provide an expert voice on NZSL.

-- provide centralised, expert, high level and systemic advice on NZSL across government departments including providing advice on implementing the NZSL priorities, action plan, vision and purpose
+- provide centralised, expert, high level and systemic advice on NZSL across government agencies including providing advice on implementing the NZSL Strategy priorities, action plan, vision and purpose.

 - refer enquiries/issues to other stakeholders or government agencies as appropriate.

-- set a three year action plan and priority initiatives for the promotion and maintenance of NZSL, in consultation with the NZSL community and Government
+- set and keep current a five-year strategy and priority initiatives for the maintenance and promotion of NZSL, in consultation with government agencies

 - build key stakeholder relationships across public, private, and community sectors to achieve joint goals in relation to NZSL.

-- monitor and report on key government activity supporting the three year action plan and priority initiatives
+- monitor and report on key government activity supporting the five-year NZSL Strategy and priority initiatives

 - report to the Minister for Disability Issues annually, and as required, on matters relating to NZSL

-- provide input into other key monitoring reports as appropriate, for example, on the Convention on the Rights of Persons with Disabilities and New Zealand Disability Strategy
+- provide input into other key monitoring reports as appropriate, for example, on the Convention on the Rights of Persons with Disabilities and the New Zealand Disability Strategy.

-8. In supporting the NZSL Board to fulfil its monitoring requirements, the Ministries of Education, Social Development and Health, will report to the NZSL Board on their progress against the NZSL action plan and priority initiatives annually, or as required.
+In supporting the Board to fulfil its monitoring requirements, the Ministries of Education, Social Development, Justice and Health, will report to the Board on their progress against the NZSL Strategy and priority initiatives annually, or as required.